cbraissant/SF-Tech-website/_pages/en/tnt.md

     title: Incredible mobility
     sub: The TNT material offers unprecedent flexibility and suppleness
   - icon: shield.svg
-    title: Full Kelvar®
+    title: Fully protected
-    sub: Aramid fiber reinforced fabric is used on the whole suit, making it incredibly resistant
+    sub: Aramid fiber (DuPont™ Kevlar®) reinforced fabric is used on the whole suit, making it incredibly resistant
   - icon: flame.svg
     title: Unequalled warmth
     sub: The multilayer material with added Titanium Alpha makes the TNT up to 2x warmer than a conventional trilam